chef/chef-web-docs/chef_master/source/resource_windows_ad_join.rst

 ``reboot``
    **Ruby Type:** Symbol | **Default Value:** ``:immediate``

-   Controls the system reboot behavior after joining the domain, with the following options:

-   * ``:immediate``: reboot immediately
-   * ``:delayed``: reboot after the Chef Infra Client run completes
+   Controls the system reboot behavior post domain joining.
+Reboot immediately, after the Chef Infra Client run completes, or never.
-   * ``:never``: do not reboot

 Note that a reboot is necessary for changes to take effect.

+``sensitive``
+   **Ruby Type:** true, false | **Default Value:** ``true``

+``workgroup_name``
+   **Ruby Type:** String

+   Specifies the name of a workgroup to which the computer is added to when it is removed from the domain.
+The default value is WORKGROUP.
+This property is only applicable to the :leave action.

+   *New in Chef Infra Client 15.4.*

 Common Resource Functionality
 =====================================================